 Pro Carton, the European Association of Carton and Cartonboard manufacturers, has announced Horst Bittermann, Head of Marketing at Mayr-Melnhof Karton (MM Karton), as its new president, taking over from WEIG-Karton’s Roland Rex.

-The announcement was made at Pro Carton’s recent quarterly AGM, where Rex formally stood down, having held the position for the past eight years.
+The announcement was made at Pro Carton’s recent AGM, where Rex formally stood down, having held the position for the past eight years.

 An experienced sales and marketing professional of 25 years, Bittermann has worked in a variety of senior roles in private banking, retailing and now packaging.
 Joining MM Karton in 2008, he currently heads up the marketing department of one of the world’s leading manufacturers of coated, recycled cartonboard with an increasingly strong position in the production of recycled liner and virgin fibre cartonboard.